snehalk19/python-automation/README.md

 # python-automation
 This folder consist of python automation scripts.
-Every file consist if problem statement.
+Every file consist a problem statement.